Why Customer Segmentation

 Lifecycle stages are usually defined uniquely by your organization to help your CSMs track the status of an account, automate the account lifecycle management, and perform targeted outreach accordingly.
 Example lifecycle stages can include: trial -> onboarding -> adoption -> established -> advocate.

-Customer lists are used to provide quick access to key account/user segments that the CSMs are interested in monitoring.
-For example, you can create an account list to help monitor upcoming renewal accounts with instant access to their current ARR, health score, contract expiration date, primary contact, latest interaction details, and recent NPS.
+Customer Segments are used to provide quick access to key account/contacts segments that the CSMs are interested in monitoring.
+For example, you can create an account segment to help monitor upcoming renewal accounts with instant access to their current ARR, health score, contract expiration date, primary contact, latest interaction details, and recent NPS.

-Account/user lists are dynamic and can be configured using smart rules to drive fine-grained segmentation.
-These lists can be associated with Goals, Reports, Tasks, Deals, or Touchpoints to set up:
+Account/user segments are dynamic and can be configured using smart rules to drive fine-grained segmentation.
+These segments can be associated with Goals, Reports, Tasks, Deals, or Touchpoints to set up: